 Participate in our research study for resident physicians

-We are studying schedules, safety, health and well-being of first-year resident physician via a nationwide web-based survey.
+We are studying schedules, safety, health and well-being of resident physicians via a nationwide web-based survey.

 Who can participate?